-In the early 1900s, the prevalent attitude within the United States of America toward cannabis took a pointed turn thanks to a combination of political, cultural and financial factors.
-American legislation prohibiting marijuana started popping up at the state level, beginning with a ban by Massachusetts in 1911.
+In the early 1900s, the prevalent US attitude toward cannabis took a pointed turn toward marijuana illegalization thanks to a combination of political, cultural, and financial factors.
+Legislation prohibiting marijuana started popping up at the state level, beginning with a Massachusetts ban in 1911.

-During the time when Anslinger held the professional role as Commissioner of the U.S. Treasury Department’s Federal Bureau of Narcotics, he was known to publicly attack the character of cannabis users, including making racist and prejudicial remarks.
-He’s widely cited as having said: “There are 100,000 total marijuana smokers in the US, and most are Negroes, Hispanics, Filipinos, and entertainers.
-Their Satanic music, jazz, and swing, result from marijuana use.
+Anslinger was known to publicly attack the character of cannabis consumers, including making racist remarks.
+He is widely cited as having said: “There are 100,000 total marijuana smokers in the US, and most are Negroes, Hispanics, Filipinos, and entertainers.
+Their Satanic music, jazz, and swing result from marijuana use.
 This marijuana causes white women to seek sexual relations with Negroes, entertainers, and any others.”

 Hearst gave Anslinger's positions front-page treatment in his newspapers, stoking fears of depravity, crime, and an influx of minorities threatening delicate American sensibilities.

-By 1937, the American propaganda campaign had successfully woven misinformation and paranoia into the fabric of the cannabis conversation throughout the world.
-The 1933 propaganda film Reefer Madness illustrates the level of inaccuracies surrounding cannabis perception at the time, depicting cannabis smokers as wild and uncontrollable, almost animalistic in their behavior.
+By 1937, the American propaganda campaign had successfully woven disinformation and paranoia into the fabric of the cannabis conversation throughout the world.
+The 1933 propaganda film Reefer Madness, which depicted cannabis smokers as wild, uncontrollable, and almost animalistic in their behavior, illustrates the level of inaccuracies surrounding cannabis perception at the time.

 Against the recommendation of the American Medical Association, the Marihuana Tax Act of 1937 was passed into law on Oct.
 2 of that year.
-In the decades that followed, harsher legislation, like the Boggs Act of 1951, resulted in stricter penalties for cannabis-related offenses.
+In the decades that followed, harsher legislation, like the Boggs Act of 1951, which set mandatory minimum sentences, resulted in stricter penalties for cannabis-related offenses.

 The Marihuana Tax Act of 1937 was overturned in 1969, though in the following year, President Richard Nixon signed into law the Controlled Substances Act (CSA).
-The CSA deemed cannabis as having “no accepted medical use” and included additional restrictions that classified cannabis as a Schedule 1 drug.
-The classification of cannabis as a Schedule 1 drug greatly reducing medical and scientific research.
-In 1971, President Nixon declared a war on drugs and later established the Drug Enforcement Administration (DEA), and in 1972 appointed the National Commission on Marijuana and Drug Abuse.
+The CSA states cannabis has no accepted medical use and includes restrictions that classify cannabis as a Schedule I drug along with heroin, LSD, and peyote.
+Cannabis' Schedule I classification virtually eliminated medical and scientific research and it is still in effect to this day.
+Following the passage of the CSA, President Nixon declared a formal war on drugs in 1971, appointed the National Commission on Marijuana and Drug Abuse the following year, and established the Drug Enforcement Administration (DEA) in 1973.

-President Reagan renewed the call for a “war on drugs” in 1982, which emphasized a strict “zero tolerance policy” that led to overcrowded prisons throughout the country and the creation of minimum sentencing laws.
-Since its inception in 1971, the war on drugs has cost the United States more than $1 trillion and counting and is considered to be an economic and criminal justice failure.
+President Reagan renewed the call for a war on drugs in 1982, emphasizing a strict zero-tolerance policy that led to overcrowded prisons throughout the country and the creation of mandatory minimum sentencing laws.
+Since its inception in 1971, the war on drugs has cost the United States more than $1 trillion and it is widely considered to be an economic and criminal justice failure.

-The perception of cannabis continues to change, with 2015 polls showing the majority US citizens supporting medical marijuana.
-While local efforts to legalize cannabis have been successful in countries like the United States, Uruguay, Canada, and Australia, it remains illegal throughout most of the world.
+Despite the decades-long effort to disparage cannabis and its consumers, the perception of it continues to change, with two-thirds of US citizens supporting marijuana legalization, according to 2019 statistics from the Pew Research Center.
+While efforts to legalize cannabis have been successful in countries like Uruguay and Canada, as well as parts of the US and Australia, the plant remains illegal throughout most of the world.